damianoazzolini/take/README.md

 Each predicate takes as input at least one variable/constant with a string (the considered line) and unifies a variable with the result of the operation or succeeds/fails.

 Why?
-Because I often have to write the same python script to scan log files with a lot of text and extract results having a specific structure.
+Because I often have to write the same Python script to scan log files with a lot of text and extract results having a specific structure.

 ## Quick Examples
 Assume you have a file called `log.txt` which contains something like